 He mihi atu ki a koutou katoa

-Our most recent ERO Report was highly positive:
+Our most recent ERO Report was again highly positive:

 Te Awamutu College is part of a strong and thriving community.
-Through our “Gateway” Programme, and through our links with the businesses and organisations in the community our students have the opportunity to experience the full range of what the community has to offer.
+Through our “Gateway” Programme, and through our links with the businesses, organisations and clubs in the community our students have the opportunity to experience the full range of what the community has to offer.
 One of our aims is to ensure that our students are well prepared for the world that awaits them.

-We have, over time, extensively renovated and outfitted the Art and Photography classrooms (including darkroom) and the double-storied Rochfort Block (Computing, Information Management, Science, Social Sciences).
-We completed an extensive refurbishment of our Music suites, accompanied by the latest technology.
-We have refurbished the existing gym and built an impressive new gymnasium which are put to great use by our Physical Education classes and sports teams.
-We have completed an upgrade of the Hard Materials Technology block.
+We have modern and innovative Art and Photography classrooms (including darkroom), Music suites, accompanied by the latest technology, two gymnasiums and a Training Room which are put to great use by our Physical Education classes and sports teams, and a Hard Materials Technology block.
 O-Tāwhao Mārae has had some modernisation and refurbishment.

-2017 will see the introduction of compulsory BYOD for our Year 9 students.
-(Students at all other levels will be able to use a range of devices with the approval of their respective teachers).
+2017 saw the introduction of compulsory BYOD for our Year 9 students.
+2020 will be the same and Years 10, 11 and 12 will, of course, now be compulsory BYOD.
+(Students in Year 13 will be able to use a range of devices with the approval of their respective teachers).
 Extensive work on our infrastructure has occurred, along with extensive professional development for our staff.
 This is to maximise the benefits of digital technologies in supporting and enhancing teaching, learning and assessment practices for our staff and students, along with meeting our administration and management needs.

 We are also intent on supporting our students to be responsible, safe and critical thinking digital citizens.